This is the common term used to describe the process in which assets are managed in order to build or maintain wealth.

 If we believe that an asset class is undervalued on a risk-adjusted basis, we may significantly increase the exposure to that class up within the overall framework of our models by utilizing specific managers known to bias these sectors in their investment management process.
 Likewise, if we believe that an asset class is overvalued, we may significantly decrease exposure to that class (or hedge against risk within the portfolio), and/or avoid managers that tend to bias these specific sectors.

 In each of our investment disciplines, we consistently evaluate long standing managers and build working relationships with these management teams that help us to execute and deliver targeted risk/return portfolios for our clients.
-All investing involved risk, including the possible loss of principal.
+All investing involves risk, including the possible loss of principal.
 There is no assurance that any investment strategy will be successful.